criticalfault/nullsheen_main_site/content/posts/how-to-make-better-characters.md

 - “Is always in a disguise”
 - ”Lies about his social standing”
 - ”Is always hungry”
-- ”Has some trinket they can’t be without”
+- ”Has some trinket they can't be without”
 - “Is the eternal tourist of the land they now reside in”
 - ”Is an adrenaline junkie”
 - ”Loves animals”